I

 On January 25,

-2008, Dad joined Mom, at Home.
-(I've written several articles about
+2008, Dad joined Mom at their heavenly home.
+I've written several

 Life rolled on,

 crunch.”
-I thought about including one of the photographs that I'd
+I thought about including one of the photographs that I

 Mrs. Appalachian